AdilArslann/M3-S2/README.md

 Updates a specific user by ID.

 - The user ID should be included in the URL.
-- Request body should contain the updated user data (the new username).
+- Request body should contain the updated user data (the new discordId).
 - Throws a `UserNotFound` error if the user does not exist.

 ### `PUT /:id`